d214597/petworld-python/README.md

 Logging Implementation:
 1. The project was successfully set up locally and verified to be running without errors.
 2. Configured and implemented logging functionality that records every request to the console and a separate file named pet.log.
 The log data includes:
 Request URL
 Request method
 Status code
-Total time required to complete the request Additionally, implemented the same logging functionality using a decorator approach to improve code structure and conciseness.
+Total time required to complete the request

+3.Additionally, implemented the same logging functionality using a decorator approach to improve code structure and conciseness.

 >>>>>>> 7444c28 (Initial commit of petworld-python project)